OfficeDev/Microsoft-Teams-Samples/samples/tab-channel-group/spfx/README.md

 - office
 - office-365
 languages:
+- javascript
 extensions:
 contentType: samples
 createdDate: "07-07-2021 13:38:27"
 ---
-# teams-tab-spfx

-## Summary

-# Build Microsoft Teams tab using SharePoint Framework
+# Microsoft Teams tab using SharePoint Framework

 Starting with the SharePoint Framework v1.8, you can implement your Microsoft Teams tabs using SharePoint Framework.
 Using SharePoint Framework significantly simplifies Teams tab development process as Teams tabs can be automatically hosted within SharePoint without any need for external services.